kojokwakye/odin-s-sign-up-page/README.md

 side bar image from https://unsplash.com/photos/25xggax4bSA and logo was provided by odin

-this looks like garbage.
+this looks like **garbage**.

-i promise i will write a clean code for this when i figure things out
+-- page breaks when i apply style to form
+-- looks like shit on smaller screens
+--not responsive on mobile (dont even look at it on mobile, please)